 Adrian was a member of the research team at University of Bristol funded by the National Institute for Health Research undertaking a full scale study of walking to work.
 In 2012-13 he worked on a 6 months contract providing public health support to the Sustainable Transport and Equalities team within the Dept. Transport.
 Then, for the first half of 2015 worked for PHE in drafting briefings on active travel and health and related topics.
 In 2017 he has acted as an Expert Advisor to Transport for London.

-Recent peer reviewed papers address social marketing and 20mph, incentivisation for walking to work, and the meaning of evidence across different professions.
+Peer reviewed papers address social marketing and 20mph, incentivisation for walking to work, and the meaning of evidence across different professions.
 In 2015 the book Planning for Health and Wellbeing (Routledge) was published which included a chapter The fall and rise of active travel by Adrian and Professor John Parkin, UWE.
 In 2018 Adrian co-wrote a chapter Translating Evidence into Practice (with Marcus Grant) in the book Integrating Human Health into Urban and Transport Planning, edited by Mark Nieuwenhuijsen and Haneen Khreis,

-Adrian also has a foothold in Scotland!
-He is an Associate Research Fellow at the Transport Research Institute at Edinburgh Napier University https://www.napier.ac.uk/research-and-innovation/research-search?q=Transport+Research+Institute , and holds an Honorary Fellowship with the Moray House School of Education & Sport at the University of Edinburgh where he is associated with the Physical Activity and Health Research Centre https://www.ed.ac.uk/education/rke/centres-groups/pahrc .
+Adrian is also Professor of Transport & Health (part-time) at the Transport Research Institute at Edinburgh Napier University https://www.napier.ac.uk/research-and-innovation/research-search?q=Transport+Research+Institute , and holds an Honorary Fellowship with the Moray House School of Education & Sport at the University of Edinburgh where he is associated with the Physical Activity and Health Research Centre https://www.ed.ac.uk/education/rke/centres-groups/pahrc .

 Adrian is an Associate Editor of the Journal of Transport and Health. http://ees.elsevier.com/jth He describes himself as a boundary spanner.